How to Configure Gmail for Device Notifications

 Without putting all the “gory” detais up this was done first by removing the camera feed from the NVR and disabling ONVIF on the camera (under Intergration Protocols).
 No change withe the emails.

-Just to be sure, and because I started out with a “less than standard” configuration, I did a full factory reset on the camera and configured it just enough so tha it SHOULD generate emails without anything else being done.
+Just to be sure, and because I started out with a “less than standard” configuration, I did a full on the camera and configured it just enough so tha it SHOULD generate emails without anything else being done.
 Not port changes, no main and sub stream changes, no ONIVIF no anything other the minimum.

 No emails….
 Hmmm